TimMikeladze/use-octokit/README.md

     auth: session.data?.user?.accessToken,
   },
   {
-    refreshInterval: page === 1 ?
-5000 : 0,
+    refreshInterval: page === 0 ?
+1000 * 10 : 0,
   }
 );

-// The final argument is an optional SWR config object.
+// The final argument is an optional SWR config object, in the example above the repos will be refetched every 10 seconds on the first page.
 // repos.isLoading
 // repos.data.items[0].full_name